pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. In new subfolder `config.yml`, change `book_branch` def to `book_branch : "master"` and change version numbers.

-1. In new subfolder, run `mv` to rename the three autogenerated folders so their name have new version number, e.g. `mv pcf-2-5-bind pcf-2-6-bind`.
+1. In new subfolder, run `mv` to rename the three autogenerated folders so their name have new version number, e.g. `mv pcf-2-6-bind pcf-2-7-bind`.

-1. In each of the three folders (e.g. `pcf-2-6-bind`, `pcf-2-6-staging`, and `pcf-2-6-production`) open `plan.yml` and change version numbers.
+1. In each of the three folders (e.g. `pcf-2-7-bind`, `pcf-2-7-staging`, and `pcf-2-7-production`) open `plan.yml` and change version numbers.

 Only two pipelines should be in `cf-current`: the current release version, ane the new edge version.
 When a new edge version is created, the oldest version is moved to `cf-previous-versions`.
 For example, when PCF 2.6 is released and the edge version goes from PCF 2.6 to PCF 2.7, PCF 2.5 must be moved to `cf-previous-versions`.

 To move a pipeline to `cf-previous-versions`, do the following:

-1.
+1. Navigate to **concourse-scripts-docs/scripts-docs/cf-previous-versions**: `cd ~/workspace/concourse-scripts-docs/scripts-docs/cf-previous-versions` (or `cd ../cf-previous-versions` if already in `cf-current`)

+1. Make a new subfolder, e.g. `mkdir pcf-2-5`.

+1. Navigate back to **cf-current**: `cd ../cf-current`

+1. Copy the contents of the subfolder with the same name in `cf-current` to the new subfolder in `cf-previous-versions`, e.g. `cp -rf pcf-2-5/* ../cf-previous-versions/pcf-2-5`

+1. Delete the subfolder in `cf-current`, e.g. `rm -f pcf-2-5`

+1. Delete the S3 bucket definition code chunk for the removed pipeline from `deployment-resources.yml`.

+1. Navigate back to **cf-previous-versions**: `cd ../cf-previous-versions`

+1. Add the S3 bucket definition code chunk you removed from `cf-current` to the `deployment-resources.yml` file in `cf-previous-versions`.

 ## Step Five: Update Pipelines